shopsys/shopsys/upgrade/UPGRADE-v11.0.1-dev.md

     - see #project-base-diff to update your project
 - improve config folder structure ([#2607](https://github.com/shopsys/shopsys/pull/2607))
     - see #project-base-diff to update your project
+- FE-API: fix return value for authentication failure ([#2387](https://github.com/shopsys/shopsys/pull/2387))
+    - see #project-base-diff to update your project